treehousekingcomic/disrank/README.md

-# Disrank
+# Disrank (THKC FORKED)
-A lib to make good looking discord profile card
+A lib to make good looking discord profile card.
+Forked to use "`class object`" mode like discord.Embed

 # Usage
 ```py